JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 **Rung 2 — TX0 accepts the control frame.** `--stage ctrl`.
 Activate TX0 alone,
 write the 40-byte frame with `END_BURST`, confirm `writeStream` returns 10.
-*Failure:* a short return or a timeout means `dwd_tx0_m_axis_tready` is not reaching this design's `tx0_s_axis_tready`, which is tied high unconditionally — so a stall is a wrapper or channel-map fault, not a design one.
+*Failure:* a short return or timeout means `dwd_tx0_m_axis_tready` is not reaching `tx0_s_axis_tready`, which is tied high unconditionally — so a stall is a wrapper or channel-map fault, not a design one.

-**Rung 3 — does the configuration survive?** Do this before anything else that depends on it.
-AirStack 2.1.0 is documented to assert `dwd_tx_axis_rst[*]` for 64 cycles *"during the idle time between one transmission ending and the queued start time of the following transmission"*. `tx0_s_axis_rst` is both the control register file's reset — reverting it to `CTRL_DEFAULTS`, whose thresholds are `0xFFFFFFFF`, which is indistinguishable from dead hardware — and a term in `global_rst`, where 64 cycles is far short of `RST_MIN_HOLD_CYCLES` (16448) and so leaves buffers *partly* drained.
-It is documented for queued *timed* writes, which this script does not use, so it may never fire. **There is no register readback, so the discriminator has to be external:** put a spectrum analyser or a second receiver on the TX0 SMA and look for the generator's pulse train.
-Configuration landed ⇒ pulses at the commanded PRI and carrier; reverted ⇒ amplitude 0, silence.
+**Rung 3 — does the configuration survive?** Do this before anything that depends on it.
+AirStack 2.1.0 asserts `dwd_tx_axis_rst[*]` for 64 cycles *"during the idle time between one transmission ending and the queued start time of the following"*. `tx0_s_axis_rst` is both the register file's reset — reverting it to `CTRL_DEFAULTS`, whose `0xFFFFFFFF` thresholds are indistinguishable from dead hardware — and a term in `global_rst`, where 64 cycles is far short of `RST_MIN_HOLD_CYCLES` and leaves buffers *partly* drained.
+It is documented for queued *timed* writes, which this script does not use, so it may never fire.

-*If it fires*, the fix is small and local: drop the runtime `if rst: regs = pdw_ctrl_t(...)` in `pdw_ctrl.py`.
-The elaboration-time `Reg[pdw_ctrl_t] = CTRL_DEFAULTS` still makes power-on silent and safe, while a spurious 64-cycle reset then only flushes the deserializer — which is the part that actually matters for correctness — instead of silently reverting the thresholds.
+**There is no register readback, so the discriminator is external:** put a spectrum analyser or second receiver on the TX0 SMA.
+Config landed ⇒ pulses at the commanded PRI and carrier; reverted ⇒ amplitude 0, silence. *If it fires*, drop the runtime `if rst: regs = pdw_ctrl_t(...)` in `pdw_ctrl.py` — the elaboration-time `Reg[pdw_ctrl_t] = CTRL_DEFAULTS` still makes power-on safe, while a spurious reset then only flushes the deserializer.

 **Rung 4 — a record appears.** `--stage capture`, RX0/RX1/TX1 activated and TX1
-primed. *Failures, in likelihood order:* nothing at all → rung 3, then the ×4096 threshold scaling, then `rx2_m_axis_rst`; one record then nothing on RX0 → the TX1 wedge, whose three fixes the script prints.
+primed. *Failures in likelihood order:* nothing at all → rung 3, then the ×4096 threshold scaling, then `rx2_m_axis_rst`; one record then nothing on RX0 → the TX1 wedge, whose three fixes the script prints.

 **Rung 5 — the record is about that packet.** `pdw_verify.check` runs on every pulse. *Failure:* `freq_start`/`freq_stop` off by a large constant is a channel-map or I/Q-packing fault, not a measurement one — CS16 and this design's packing are byte-identical, so any offset means the streams are crossed.

 **Rung 6 — the alarm path.** `--alarm --alarm-test`, once, while everything else is known good.
-Confirm where the overflow surfaces.
-Skipping this means the first alarm ever seen will be during a real fault.
+Skipping it means the first alarm ever seen will be during a real fault.

-**Rung 7 — soak and stress.** `--duration` with `--resync-on-error`, sweeping the pulse rate up toward the queue-headroom limit, adding `--chirp-rate` (the only real test of `freq_stop`), `--noise-amp`, and `--threshold-scale`.
-Use `--record` throughout: a session that goes wrong is then replayable in the repo against the same checks.
+**Rung 7 — soak and stress.** `--duration` with `--resync-on-error`, sweeping the pulse rate toward the queue-headroom limit, adding `--chirp-rate` (the only real test of `freq_stop`), `--noise-amp` and `--threshold-scale`, with `--record` throughout so a session that goes wrong stays replayable.

-**Rung 8 — real RF.** `--no-loopback`, TX0 → attenuator → RX0 by cable.
-Only
+**Rung 8 — real RF.** `--no-loopback`, TX0 → attenuator → RX0 by cable — the
-now does the analog path enter the picture, with every digital question already answered.
+analog path last, with every digital question already answered.

 ## Failure-mode reference